bbartling/open-dsm/volttron_agent/README.md

-# Demand Side Management System
+# Demand Side Management System algorith on VOLTTRON agent

+* NOT DONE incomplete

 A comprehensive `PNNL VOLTTRON Agent` that integrates real-time power meter readings with predictive analytics to manage and optimize power consumption.